disclosure: we were sent this game for the purpose of review, our comments, however, remain our own honest thoughts.

 Say hello to the Avalanche Fruit Stand game.

 I loved the whole idea of the game and especially as we could relate it to Daddy P and his old market stall days.
 It is also very different from any other game we have.
-The game is aimed at children aged 3-7 years so is perfect for a 3 and half-year old Monkey.
+The game is aimed at children aged 3-7 years so is perfect for a 3 and half-year-old.

 You then stack the 40 pieces of plastic Fruit in the stand to begin the game.
-You should be aware that the fruit pieces are quite small, fine with Monkey, but if we had little ones visiting I would probably not have this game out.
+You should be aware that the fruit pieces are quite small, fine with my son, but if we had little ones visiting I would probably not have this game out.

-So this game is great for fine motor skills, something that monkey definately needs to work on.
+So this game is great for fine motor skills, something that my son definitely needs to work on.
 He did cheat a lot and use his fingers – so it will be interesting to watch his development.
 It’s also wonderful for colour recognition and counting and the ‘star’ element will be great at building up his strategic skills in the future.

 If you cause an avalanche as you try to pick a piece of fruit, you have to put all the fallen fruit back in the stand along with any pieces you may have already collected.
 Be warned, if you have spun the wheel, not yet picked your fruit, but have an avalanche – you still lose your fruit and have to start again!

 The game also comes with a different idea for gameplay, so this adds another element and keeps the game fresh.